History of Paper

 Late 20th Century AD

-Today, recycled paper accounts for approximately 30% of all papers consumed.
+Today, recycled paper accounts for approximately 30% of all sustainable papers consumed.
 Used magazines are recycled into newsprint and old newspapers are typically re-processed to make tissue, toilet paper and corrugated boxes.
 While indeed recycling efforts over the last generation have helped and there are forests that are replanted with trees specifically grown for harvesting for paper production, the rate of demand growth for paper compels us to continue to increase the amounts we recycle and to continue to innovate and seek out additional, more sustainable methods and materials to produce the paper that we need.
 Recycle symbol

 ALTERNATIVE PULP SOURCES - BACK TO THE FUTURE LATE 20TH CENTURY

-In some countries, interest in using alternative non-wood fibers for paper pulp has re-emerged with the hopes of reducing the burden that modern day paper production has on our world’s depleted forests.
+In some countries, interest in using alternative non-wood fibers for sustainable paper pulp has re-emerged with the hopes of reducing the burden that modern day paper production has on our world’s depleted forests.

-From Costa Rica to India, Brazil to Namibia and right here in Chiang Mai, Thailand, re experimentation using renewable, indigenous, alternative, non-wood fiber sources to make paper is resurgent.
+From Costa Rica to India, Brazil to Namibia and right here in Chiang Mai, Thailand, re experimentation using renewable, indigenous, alternative, non-wood fiber sources to make sustainable paper is resurgent.

 In an ironic renaissance of sorts, some papermakers have reached back into history and are utilizing some of the very fiber materials once used in centuries past such as corn stalks, straw, hemp, flax, bamboo and mulberry bark.
 Others, utilize locally available agricultural waste fibers (after the initial main crop has been harvested) in a promising approach that gives a new purpose to fiber materials that would otherwise be discarded.
 Sugar cane (bagasse), wheat, barley, rye, coffee bean skins, tobacco leaf fibers are prime examples of this.